jashay90/targetdetection/README.md

 	use -a to specify the path to adapters if you are trimming reads use -d to specify the path to the megares database use -x if you want the pipeline to stop before aligning reads to MEGARes

-### aligntargets.sh
-Once amrplusplus.sh is finished running (including host contamination filtering), you can use aligntargets.sh to align reads to bait-capture targets.

-	Usage: aligntargets.sh infolder cpus

-### readcounts.py
-After running aligntargets.sh, you can use this script to generate read counts from the bam output file.

-	usage: readcounts.py [-h] [-t TARGETS] [-b BAM]

-	optional arguments:
-	  -h, --help  show this help message and exit
-	  -t TARGETS  fasta file to which reads were aligned -b BAM      bam alignment file

 ### clusterandmerge_multi.py
 Given a folder containing multiple subfolders where AMRPlusPlus and bait-capture target detection has been done, clusterandmerge_multi.py will combine results from multiple samples into a single table.
 This script will also cluster targets according to one or more cluster specification files (two specification files, allthethings_amr.tsv and allthethings_plasmid.tsv, are included in this repository, but any tab-delimited files with "ID" and "Cluster" columns could be used).